 However, every patient is different.
-Each patient’s procedure and recovery time will vary depending on health and age of the patient as well as degree of difficulty of the extractions.
+Each patient’s procedure and recovery time will vary depending upon health and age of the patient as well as degree of difficulty of the extractions.
 Adams and Cheek Dentistry provides wisdom tooth removal for many patients.
-If needed, Adams and Cheek Dentistry can refer our patients to several well respected oral surgeons in our area.
+If needed, Adams and Cheek Dentistry can refer our patients to several well-respected oral surgeons in our area.

 Generally, wisdom teeth removal is a fairly quick procedure.
 Most people only require pain medication and altered diet for a few days.

 Adams and Cheek Dentistry is happy to answer any questions you may have, evaluate your third molars, and if necessary, refer you to a fantastic oral surgeon.
 Call us today at (919)866-1360 or click here to request an appointment online.